 First Avahi release in 3,65 years enables IPv6 by default and silences log flooding from Windows 10 clients on the same network.

 I poked Avahi developer Trent Lloyd on IRC and forced him to make a new Avahi release enabling mDNS over IPv6 by default.
-Actually, he was happy for the nagging and inspiration to make the change, and made the release happen within hours.
+He was happy for the nagging and inspiration to make the change, and made the release happen within hours.

-I thought I could help move things along, and set out to find a Avahi developer who could change the default and make a release happen.
+I thought I could help move things along, and set out to find an Avahi developer who could change the default and make a release happen.
 I stumbled into the #avahi IRC channel, expecting to find no one there and the project abandoned.
-Instead I found Trent Lloyd who was eager to listen, push IPv6 forward, and made the release happen in no time.
+Instead, I found Trent Lloyd who was eager to listen, push IPv6 forward, and made the release happen in no time.
 Thanks man!
-I guess being responsible for a networking library that is a IPv6 hold-out these days is analogous to being a climate-change denier at a science convention.
+I guess being responsible for a networking library that’s an IPv6 hold-out these days is analogous to being a climate-change denier at a science convention.

 If you’re running an older version of Avahi, you can enable mDNS discovery and broadcast over IPv6 by changing use-ipv6=no to use-ipv6=yes or by deleting the same line entirely from /etc/avahi/avahi-daemon.conf.

 Oh, and Avahi should now also compile on FreeBSD without requiring patches.
 Full change log available on GitHub.